ben854719/AI-Gateway-Evolution-Moving-from-Requests-to-Results-via-Intent/README.md

 ## Task Orchestration System:

-- The Backend powered by Node.js (Express), BullMQ, and node-cron to manage and schedule tasks efficiently.
+- The Backend powered by Node.js (Express), BullMQ, and python scheduler to manage and schedule tasks efficiently.

 ## Visual Engagement Triggers